MileHacker Logo

 Nearby Destinations for Day Trips

-Several compelling destinations are within easy day-trip distance from Kenitra, offering a diverse range of experiences.
+Several compelling destinations are within easy day-trip distance from Kenitra, offering a wide variety of experiences.

 Rabat (Capital City): Approximately 40-50 km south.
-Highlights: Hassan Tower, Mausoleum of Mohammed V, Kasbah of the Udayas, Chellah, Royal Palace (exterior view), Andalusian Gardens, Medina.
-Transportation: Easily accessible by train, notably the Al Boraq high-speed train (approximately 20-30 minutes).
+Highlights: Hassan Tower, Mausoleum of Mohammed V, Kasbah of the Udayas, Chellah, The Official palace (exterior view), Andalusian Gardens, Medina.
+Transportation: Easily accessible by train, particularly the Al Boraq high-speed train (around 20-30 minutes).

 Salé: Located across the Bou Regreg river from Rabat.
 Highlights: Charming medina, Bab Lamrissa gate, Great Mosque.
 Transportation: Accessible via Rabat.